Vintage television show montage artwork

 #RepresentationMatters

 When I published the first episode Advanced TV Herstory in June 2015, I didn’t have the language and knowledge to talk about representation.
-If you listen to episodes from the first year, you’ll hear me struggle with delivering a message more sophisticated than that of a regular fan or student of TV.
-You’ll hear more about lessons learned and sources of my education in the 5th anniversary episode coming next month.
+Episodes from the first year reveal my struggle with delivering a message more sophisticated than that of a regular fan or student of TV.
+My 5th anniversary episode shares more detail about my lessons learned in 5 years.

-As the world boiled over this month with the frustrations of police violence, profiling and outright racism, I examined the archive.
+The world boiled over this month with the frustrations of police violence, profiling and outright racism.
+I examined our podcast archive.
 About 25% of the total episodes produced feature series, actors of color or topics about race.
 I’ve tried hard to do more, chasing down a few rabbit holes only to come up empty.
-It’s difficult to profile Gail Fisher (Peggy from Mannix, first black to win Best Supporting Actress Emmy) when there’s so little to document her life, or hunt down Esther Rolle’s unpublished memoir.
+It’s difficult to profile Gail Fisher (Peggy from Mannix, first black to win Best Supporting Actress Emmy) when there’s so little to document her life.
+Esther Rolle wrote an unpublished memoir.
 Admittedly, I knew my chances of getting response to an interview pitch I mailed to Diahann Carroll in 2017 were slim.

-Action has emerged from this reflection.
+In this summer of COVID, I chose to take action.
 I’m collaborating with Ashley Pacini of The Reel Women to develop a podcast series that profiles women TV directors, producers and writers who are on the cusp of writing a new chapter of Herstory.

 Share!

-I appreciate your sharing the podcast!
-Sign up for our e-newsletter or share it with anyone you know who loves to think about TV.
-Thank you!
+Thank your sharing and writing a review of the podcast!
+Sign up for our e-newsletter (bottom of the home page) or share it with anyone you know who loves to think about TV.

 But I’m also curious… what are you watching?
 How are you watching it – streaming, cable?
 Is it produced in another country?
 I’m quite interested to learn what’s caught your attention during lockdown.
 Send me a note via the contact page.